HeshanKarunaratne/cka/README.md

     - External
       - voting-app-service exposing port 80, targetPort 80, selectors of voting-app-pod and type as LoadBalancer
       - result-app-service exposing port 80, targetPort 80, selectors of result-app-pod and type as LoadBalancer

-#### Storage and StatefulSet
-- If we need underlying all pods to share the same database storage we can do that.
-But for each pod to have a seaparate storage?
-- Then each pod needs a PVC that bounds to a PV.
-These PVs can be created from a single SC or multiple SC
-- Instead of maintaining a separate PVC-definition we can move the content to VolumeClaimTemplates in statefulset-definition
-- StatefulSets doesnt automatically deletes PVC when a pod gets recreated or rescheduled in the same node or a different node, it ensures that the pod is reattached to the same PVC it was attached before.
-Thus StatefulSets guarantees statusful storage for pods

 #### Dockerfile
 - Dockerfile contains instructions and arguments